aratakileo/dlang/README.md

 ```
 In this case, the key of the translated value can consist of any characters, except newline characters and special chars: `:`, `=`, `#`.
 Any characters can be used in the translated value except for special char: `:`, `=`, `#`.
 That means that the translated value can be multi-line.
 If there is a need to use special characters in one case or another, then you can just escape them this way: `\:`, `\=`, `\#`.
 The same applies to the `\ ` symbol: `\\`.
 Also, if necessary, the newline character can be escaped: `\n`.

-Also, the `.dlang` syntax supports single-line comments that the parser will skip:
+The `.dlang` syntax supports single-line comments that the parser will skip:
 ```py
 # your comment is here